esudh/esudh.github.io/_pages/esubesancon.md

 ## What to do, what to see

 For us, organizers, welcoming the ESU also means welcoming scholars from all over the world to our territory.
 Throughout the two weeks of your stay in Besançon, we will try to give a snapshot of Besançon and its surroundings as well of our traditional food.
 We will come back to you in a few weeks with a more detailed program of meals and visits.
-Meanwhile, have a look to [Besançon](https://www.besancon-tourisme.com/en/destination/) and the [region](https://www.bourgognefranchecomte.com/)
+Meanwhile, have a look at [Besançon](https://www.besancon-tourisme.com/en/destination/) and the surrounding [region](https://www.bourgognefranchecomte.com/)

 [Top](https://esudh.github.io/esubesancon/)